On this page

 The second strategy, ‘Cross-sectoral supports for young people’ tackles the cross-sectoral dimension of youth policy.
 The 7 action plans that make up the strategy, Education and Training; Health and Well-Being; Employment and Entrepreneurship; Arts and Culture; Social Inclusion; Voluntary and Community Activities and Sport and Recreational Activities, were developed and formulated together with the relevant Ministries, Departments, and Agencies responsible for the implementation of the particular action plan.

 The document also proposed the establishment of an inter-ministerial group on youth policy intended to harmonise the implementation and monitoring of youth policy.
 The group which is set to be coordinated by Aġenzija Żgħażagħ, is to report bi-annually on the state of play of youth policy in relation to the cross-sectoral supports as indicated in Strategy 2.
-The group comprising of representatives from all relevant Government Ministries, including the Office of the Prime Minister; Office of the Deputy Prime Minister and Ministry for Health; Ministry for the Economy, Investment and Small Businesses; Ministry for Education and Employment; Minister for Foreign and European Affairs; Ministry for Justice, Equality and Governance; Ministry for Gozo; and the Ministry for the Family, Children’s Rights and Social Solidarity, met for the first time in November 2018.
+The group comprising of representatives from all relevant Government Ministries.

 The mandate of the inter-ministerial group is to monitor and report on the implementation of a cross-sectoral approach to youth policy.
-The group met in 2019 and in 2020 was instrumental in contributing to the formulation of the draft National Youth Policy: Towards 2030.
+The group was instrumental in contributing to the formulation of the draft National Youth Policy: Towards 2030.

-In this regard, the Inter-Ministerial Committee is set to keep meeting for the newly drafted policy framework period 2021-2030 and has proposed a focus on mainstreaming through a system of ‘Youth Proofing’ to be implemented through which while enacting legislation and formulating national policies and strategic plans and initiatives, the interests of young people are recognised and taken into account.
+The document also features a renewed focus on mainstreaming through a system of ‘Youth Proofing’ to be implemented through which while enacting legislation and formulating national policies and strategic plans and initiatives, the interests of young people are recognised and taken into account.